Kubernetes Cluster

 kubectl create -f cloudaware-user.yaml

-, the second one binds the custom Cluster role node-reader
+role; the second binds the custom node-reader

 apiVersion: rbac.authorization.k8s.io/v1